SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 When you get backed up and you just can’t go, it’s as simple as eating some prunes or drinking prune juice.
 No need for fancy medications.
 Mother nature has made something that does the trick.

 33. Oatmeal Bath for Skin Issues

-If you have severe dry skin, eczema or psoriasis, you can try an oatmeal bath.
+If you have severely dry skin, eczema, or psoriasis, you can try an oatmeal bath.
 These conditions are very uncomfortable in normal circumstances, but in a survival situation, they can lead to sores which lead to bacteria and that could even kill you if you don’t have access to proper treatment.

 34. Honey for Cough

 There’s nothing quite like honey for a cough or sore throat.
 It’s why many over-the-counter products today for cough contain honey.
 You can just go straight to the source.

 35. Aloe for Burns